Philip Roberts: Return to England

 On 11 January 2017, Roberts returned to England, signing for non-league club Chelmsford City.
 On 22 February 2017, after failing to break through into Chelmsford's first team, Roberts was loaned to Chesham United.
 Roberts signed for rivals Braintree Town ahead of the 2017–18 season.
 In February 2018, after scoring 17 league goals for Braintree, Roberts returned to Chelmsford, scoring one goal in six league appearances in his second spell at the club.

 The following season, Roberts signed for Hemel Hempstead Town, before signing for Dartford.
 In April 2019, Dartford confirmed the departure of Roberts, after eight goals in 17 appearances, after failing to turn up for Dartford's eventual 3–1 defeat to Weston-super-Mare.
 In August 2019, Roberts signed for Wealdstone.
 On 12 January 2020, following short spells with Hayes & Yeading United and Romford, Roberts signed for Welling United.

 On 2 October 2020, after a short spell with Brentwood Town, Roberts returned to Chelmsford for a third spell at the club.
 On 12 February 2021, Chelmsford manager Robbie Simpson confirmed Roberts' departure from the club.

 In August 2021, Roberts signed for Isthmian League North Division side Tilbury.
+Between January 2023 and December 2023, Roberts featured for Margate, becoming a player-coach ahead of the 2023–24 season.